amirsanni/Video-Call-App-NodeJS/README.md

 # Conference Call
 A conference call implementation using WebRTC, Socket.io and Node.js.
+This demo is ideal for not more than 4 devices.

 # Getting Started